eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 ### Narrative
-Blockchainia exists in a realm where the flow of time is replaced by something its inhabitants refer to as "state", a plane where games of past, present, and future are slowly being drawn together by an unknown force.
+Blockchainia exists in a realm where the flow of time is replaced by something its inhabitants refer to as "state", a plane where games of past, present, and future are slowly and unknowingly being drawn together by an unknown force.

 Players will become members of various guilds vying for control over resources and power in a virtual world fractured by misinformation.
 Each player's actions and alliances will influence the eventual storyline and available craftables, collectibles, and mechanics as they evolve through each season of game play.